Last Updated on June 6, 2021

-Perhaps you love trampolining and want to know all about the history of it.
+Perhaps you love trampolining and want to know all about its history.
 If you have a curiosity about the trampoline history facts and want to know who invented the trampoline first, then this article will certainly for you.
 In this article, we will explain the invention of the trampoline and clarify all the associated events of history.

 Trampolines are great sports equipment that allows bouncing and making fun.
 Although the main concepts of trampolines were developed many years ago modern trampolines came out in the 20th century.
 So, let’s dig into the history of trampolines!